deadlyvipers/dojo_rules/introduction.md

 I'm introducing myself to the group.
 My github is sunchron.
+My favorite Code School path is javascript.